 It’s a common misconception that loneliness is limited to older people.
 In fact, it’s now the 16-24-year-olds who are the loneliest age group in the UK .

 HARTMANN, the medical supply store, conducted and published some fascinating research in 2022 about loneliness and age and whether they went hand in hand.
 They found that a proportion of every single age group often or always feel lonely.
 The BBC's Loneliness Experiment found that 40% of young people now feel lonely VS 27% of over 75's.
 See all the stats in the infographic here.

 Has loneliness always been an issue?

 Human beings evolved to feel safest in groups, and as a result, we experience isolation as a physical state of emergency.

 Imagine if you lived in a tribe and while you were out hunting, you found yourself alone.
 You’d be under serious threat without the protection of your group - your levels of the stress hormone, cortisol, would rocket up, and would stay raised until you’re back with your tribe .

-There has been lots of research on the effects of loneliness for our mental and physical health – it’s seen as one of the biggest health concerns we face.
+There has been lots of research on the effects of loneliness on our mental and physical health – it’s seen as one of the biggest health concerns we face.

 If you’ve been feeling lonely for a long time, make an appointment to see your GP to make sure that you are getting the right support.